Bradley Manning play scoops British drama award

 The play tracks the U.S.-born Manning's journey from his teenage years in a Welsh village through his life as a U.S. soldier and subsequent arrest in 2010 for passing hundreds of thousands of classified documents to WikiLeaks.

-"I am thrilled to be recognised by such a prestigious award, and honoured to be chosen as winner from such a fantastic shortlist of plays" Price said in a statement on the prize's website.
+"I am thrilled to be recognized by such a prestigious award, and honored to be chosen as winner from such a fantastic shortlist of plays" Price said in a statement on the prize's website.

 A military judge on Tuesday convicted U.S. Army Private First Class Manning, 25, of criminal charges including espionage and theft of classified information.

 Price told Reuters that Manning's Welsh mother had seen the play and mailed the script to her son.
-He also said that some of the prize money would go to Manning's defence fund.
+He also said that some of the prize money would go to Manning's defense fund.

 "Bradley's now got a global family thanks to our play," Price said.